Nikkei up for a 4th day but stops short of 9,000

 By Ayai Tomisawa

-TOKYO, Aug 30 The Nikkei rose 1.5 percent on Tuesday, poised to put in a fourth straight day of gains, helped by stronger-than-expected U.S. consumer spending and a merger between two big Greek banks but stopped short of breaking above 9,000.
+TOKYO, Aug 30 The Nikkei rose 1.4 percent on Tuesday, poised to put in a fourth straight day of gains, helped by surprisingly strong U.S. consumer spending data and a merger between two big Greek banks but stopped short of breaking above 9,000.

 Some market participants said Japanese institutional investors were picking up exporters such as automakers but foreign investors remained on the sidelines, reluctant to step in before more confirmation from data that the U.S. economy was not slipping back into recession.